Anirudh-Sharma-720/Django-Blog-Project/README.md

 <ul>
   <li>
-   A python project using Django Framework to design an Online Blog Application.
+   A python project using Django Framework to design an Online Blog Application, where a user can post blog , read other user's blog , comment on the blogs , save to read later, get posts based on tags.
   </li>
 </ul>